Creating SMART Goals to Find an Internship

 When you measure your progress, you stay on track, reach your target dates, and experience the exhilaration of achievement that spurs you on to continued effort required to reach each goal.
 Establishing concrete criteria for measuring progress on attaining your goal(s) will let you know that you are on target.

-For example, I will research and apply for 5 internships this week and network with 3 alumni from my college by Friday.
+For example, I will research and apply for five internships this week and network with three alumni from my college by Friday.

-By selecting goals that are attainable you are ensuring that you will do what it takes in order to achieve them.
-You may start by writing down short, mid, and long-term goals.
+By selecting goals that are attainable, you are ensuring that you will do what it takes in order to achieve them.
+You may start by writing down short-term, mid-range, and long-term goals.
 For each goal, you can set a timeframe on what steps you need to take in order to achieve each goal.
-Of course, in order to attain your goals, you need to be committed to achieving them.
+In order to attain your goals, you need to be committed to achieving them.
 This commitment will ensure that you will do everything it takes to accomplish your goals.

-For example, I want to get an internship in journalism for the summer.
+For example, you want to get an internship in journalism for the summer.
 You may begin by looking for internship opportunities in the location where you plan to be for the summer.
-You can do some networking with people currently working in the field, check out online internship listings, prospect for publications that you may write for by googling or using your local newspaper or Chamber of Commerce.
+You can do some networking with people currently working in the field, check out online internship listings, and prospect for publications that you may work for by Googling or using your local newspaper or chamber of commerce.

 Creating a strategy that will help you to attain your goals will make them more realistic.
 Deciding to do something challenging will also make it more realistic because you will have to take action in order to make it happen.
 Setting a goal that’s realistic and achievable will give you the motivation to make it happen.
 If you set a goal that is too easy to reach, you will probably lose interest and sabotage yourself from achieving your goal.